PeopleGoal/js/README.md

   ```
 * eslint is for js linting, prettier is for formatting.
 Make sure you setup both.
 * Setup your editor as necesary: https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint, https://github.com/w0rp/ale

+### Flow
+* If you have flow installed, you will also need to run `yarn add --dev eslint-plugin-flowtype`.
+This package will take care of the rest of flow-related linting for you.

 ## Updating
 1. Make appropriate changes in repo